 - Choice of communication medium.
 Choosing whether to email, video call or instant message gives cues to teams regarding the complexity, urgency or priority of the message.

 - Word choice.
 First impressions are no longer about handshakes.
-It is the first email your write or the first meeting calendar invite you send that has thoughtful objectives.
+It is the first email you write or the first meeting invite you send that has thoughtful objectives.

 - Response time.
 Did you respond in two days or two weeks?
-If you want to make a good impression, sending a meeting recap within 30 minutes after a meeting.
+If you want to make a good impression, try sending a recap of what was discussed within 30 minutes after a meeting.

 - Video meetings.
-Do you have a clear agenda sent 48 hours in advance of meeting?
-In first five minutes, ask everyone share answers to questions in the agenda in the chat tool or on a virtual whiteboard.
-Call on people during the meeting based on what they shared.
-Dhawan says this encourages participation from introverts because they can digest ideas in advance, and it also allows for perspectives from junior colleagues.
+Do you have a clear agenda sent 48 hours in advance of the meeting?
+In the first five minutes, ask everyone to share answers to questions in the agenda in the chat tool or on a virtual whiteboard.
+Call on people during the meeting based on what they share.
+Dhawan says this encourages participation from introverts because they can digest ideas in advance, and allows for perspectives from junior colleagues.